hblaschka/home-assistant.github.io/source/_integrations/homee.markdown

 ## Prerequisites

-You need to create a new user in your Homee app.
+You need to create a new user in your homee app.
 Create a user that is only used by Home Assistant.
 For security reasons, it's recommended to:

 - Use a strong, unique password.
 - Restrict the user's permissions for what you want to do from Home Assistant.
 - Do not use this account for any other purpose.

-1. In your Homee app, in the top-left corner, tap the menu button.
+1. In your homee app, in the top-left corner, tap the menu button.
 2. On the top right of the opening menu, tap the gear {% icon "mdi:gear-outline" %} icon.
 3. Choose **Manage users**.
 4. Choose **Add user** and configure the desired values.